+Looking for easy Thanksgiving crafts for kids with autism?
 Thanksgiving is just around the corner!
+Get ready for this fun holiday by planning to do these 6 easy Thanksgiving crafts for kids with autism.
 This is a great time to work on fine motor and communication skills while doing some fun Thanksgiving kids crafts!

 I love the idea of engaging children with special needs in art projects and crafts.
 There is so much learning potential in these kinds of activities.
 In addition to learning goals, there is a lot of family fun to be had in these types of activities.
 You can also give these projects as gifts to grandparents and teachers at Thanksgiving and Christmas.
 Everyone loves a homemade gift!
 I am always absolutely thrilled to get homemade gifts from my little learners.